UKCloud/documentation/articles/security/cdsz-ref-pricing.md

 If you'd like a quote for Cross Domain Security Zone, contact your Service Delivery Manger or email <servicedelivery@ukcloud.com>.
 Or you can [contact us](https://ukcloud.com/contact/) via our website or call 01252 303 300.

 ## Pricing example

+The following example illustrates how to use the information in the Pricing Guide to calculate the cost of UKCloud's Cross Domain Security Zone service.

 **VM size:** Small<br>
 **Block storage used:** 80GiB Tier 2 block storage<br>